 He really didn't have any intention of getting in.

-And so I I think anything that they say here, it's just not gonna matter.
+So I think anything that they say here, it's just not going to matter.

-Nobody would get away with the things that she gets away with.
+Nobody would get away with the things she gets away with.

-And I I I'm just thinking at times you got a special counsel that just keeps breathing down everybody's neck over insignificant things.
+And I'm just thinking at times you got a special counsel that just keeps breathing down everybody's neck over insignificant things.

-They have left their original mandate, like, you know, countries ago, and now they move from Russia, now they're in Thailand, now they're where else?
+They have left their original mandate like, you know, countries ago, and now they move from Russia.

-And uh the United Arab Emirates, they're just they're on a fishing expedition, and so it really is a witch hunt.
+And the United Arab Emirates, they're just, they're on a fishing expedition, and so it really is a witch hunt.

 And meanwhile, if they want to look at collusion, they ignore Hillary Clinton paying for the phony dossier.

-They ignore the uranium one deal because Bob Mueller had an FBI agent, an informant inside of Putin's network here in America, and he did nothing to stop Vladimir Putin from getting twenty percent of our uranium.
+They ignore the Uranium One deal because Bob Mueller had an FBI agent, an informant inside of Putin's network here in America, and he did nothing to stop Vladimir Putin from getting 20% of our uranium.

 Those are all real things that ought to be investigated.